Google Pixel 3 could banish photos taken of people who are blinking or frowning

 "Ask questions and get visual, immersive answers from Google on weather, recipes, local business info, and more," the promotional materials say.
 "You can even watch helpful videos from YouTube," something that's been a sticking point for the Echo Show.

-Discuss: Google Pixel 3 camera smarts could avoid unflattering photos, according to leak
+Discuss: Pixel 3 camera could avoid taking unflattering photos, according to leak

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.